Janine from Santa Ana, California asks: “Why does my husband’s ex-wife hate me? I’ve never done anything to her.”

 5. She has unresolved grief about her divorce.
 For a long time she could just ignore the painful feelings that accompany divorce.
 She didn’t really have to face it.
 She may even be remarried, but never actually grieved the loss of her marriage and family.
 Enter stepmom, and suddenly it’s real and it’s in her face.

 6. You act as a mirror for her.
 When she looks at your strengths, all she sees are her weaknesses.
-If she never thought she was a good business women and you own your own business, that insecurity is magnified.
+If she never thought she was a good business woman and you own your own business, that insecurity is magnified.
 Same could be said for your intelligence, physical appearance, age, housekeeping skills, creativity, fashion sense, how much her kids enjoy being around you and your happy marriage.

 7. She perceives you as doing all the parenting while dad is “let off the hook.”
 Stepmoms often help their husbands out with household duties and life in general.
 That’s what a marriage is all about: partnership.
 You shuttle the kids back and forth to school or help with homework, you schedule appointments, etc… Often this has to do with gender roles, but all mom sees is that at her house she’s doing all the work while at yours you’re taking care of the kids and dad “does nothing but works.”